rhoket-scientists/rhok-welthunger/README.md

 ## Setup on Linux (tested on Ubuntu)
-1 `sudo apt-get install pip-python` for Python dependencies
+1. `sudo apt-get install pip-python` for Python dependencies
-1. QT for the GUI
+1. PyQT for the GUI
 1. OpenCV for image processing